robertsdotpm/robertsdotpm.github.io/articles/rand/README.md

 Argument 1 is an example of 'reductio ad absurdum' or argument to absurdity [rational-wiki].
 It can be refuted by saying that any solution needs to have a minimum input size -- after which outputs become larger than inputs.
 While argument 2 is about data representation on the bit-level.
 It states that if there is N bits to store data, there must also be at least N bits worth of data to represent it -- meaning not all values can be compressed.

 The algorithm in this paper avoids the problems with argument 2 by storing information in such a way that collisions can be detected and routed around.
 If one were to try do this with only bits it wouldn't work.
-But the way this is accomplished is through a special cryptographic data structure called a golomb set.
+But the way this is accomplished is through a special cryptographic data structure called a golomb-coded set.
 This data structure and much more will be introduced through the rest of the paper.

 # 2. Golomb-trees